ProfRandom/WCB-Canon/Canon Files/Monons 2 — Properties and Parameters.md

 > **Keppy**: But some life forms _might_ still evolve on worlds like these...?

 Yes, with the caveats listed above.
-The point, here, though, is that while gravities outside the g ∈ ⟨0.5 ∧ 1.5⟩⨁ range are _certainly_ possible — even _probable_ — and while life _might evolve_ under these conditions, these worlds would be Tellurics in the _parahabitable_ range, outside even _habitable_, and certainly not _hospitable to humans_ which is our core criterion for **Geotic worlds**.## Abstract
+The point, here, though, is that while gravities outside the g ∈ ⟨0.5 ∧ 1.5⟩⨁ range are _certainly_ possible — even _probable_ — and while life _might evolve_ under these conditions, these worlds would be Tellurics in the _parahabitable_ range, outside even _habitable_, and certainly not _hospitable to humans_ which is our core criterion for **Geotic worlds**.
-**Major Topics:**
-- Five core monon parameters: mass (m), density (ρ), surface gravity (g), escape velocity (vₑ), and radius (r).
-- Distinction between **physical properties** (m, ρ) and **emergent properties** (g, vₑ, r).
-- WCB convention: density (ρ) treated as **uncompressed density** to avoid recursive modeling.
-- Symbolic precedence hierarchy:
-  1. Mass (m), Uncompressed Density (ρ) — composition-driven.
-  2. Surface Gravity (g), Escape Velocity (vₑ) — experiential.
-  3. Radius (r) — emergent.
-- Validation: computed values for g, vₑ, and r from Geotic-range m and ρ remain within acceptable Geotic bounds.

-**Key Terms & Symbols:**
-- m = mass.
-- ρ = uncompressed density.
-- g = surface gravity.
-- vₑ = escape velocity.
-- r = radius (emergent).
-- Geotic range: ⟨0.5 ∧ 1.5⟩⨁.
-- Order of calculation: begin with m and ρ for valid outputs.

-**Cross-Check Notes:**
-- Canonical clarification: radius (r) is *not* arbitrarily chosen — it emerges from m and ρ.
-- Replaces recursive compression modeling with a WCB-friendly simplification.
-- Geotic range justification links to habitability framework.
-- Integrates with prior note **Example: When Good Values Go Bad** (edge-case validation).
-- Ensure consistent update: “WCB” → “WCB” across this file and related notes.

 # Close-focus on Parameter Precedence